ravisinghrajput95/checkov-terraform/README.md

 # Vulnerable Terraform Modules

-This repository contains intentionally vulnerable Terraform modules for testing **JFrog Advanced Security (JAS)**.
+This repository contains intentionally vulnerable Terraform modules for testing **Checkov**.

 ### ⚠️ WARNING
 **DO NOT DEPLOY IN PRODUCTION!**